Multi-Node Cluster Deployment#

 sudo chown $(id -u):$(id -g) ~/.kube/config

-ssh <agent_node>
+ssh <agent-node>

 sudo systemctl status k3s-agent.service